You can search this SPD section by section or click here to create a single searchable document.

 Copayments and coinsurance

-Your share of covered services (including out-patient prescription drugs and mental health and substance abuse expenses).
+Your share of covered services (including out-patient prescription drugs and behavioral health and substance use disorders expenses).
 For some services, such as hospital stays, the coinsurance will be a percentage of the cost of the service.
-For other services, such as routine office visits to an Aetna Select provider, the copayment will be a fixed amount.
+For other services, such as routine office visits to an Open Access Aetna Select provider, the copayment will be a fixed amount.
 For outpatient prescription drugs there is a percentage copayment up to a per-prescription maximum.

 Cosmetic surgery